 - The cigars for this review were provided by Wilson Adams.

 It's unfortunate that what will likely stick with me most about the Wilson Adams Mr. Wilson is its final third, because the rest of the cigar is quite enjoyable.
-While it occasionally felt disjointed in the first third, the complexity was apparent and it felt yet the cigar could be a sleeper hit of complexity and flavor.
+While it occasionally felt disjointed in the first third, the complexity was apparent and it felt that the cigar could be a sleeper hit of complexity and flavor.
 Yet once it turns the corner of strength past its midpoint, things begin a quick and rapid slide into a profile that is completely unacceptable for me and leaves me feeling worse--much worse--than when I started the cigar.
 Hopefully the rebirth of the Wilson Adams brand fares better than the cigar blended to commemorate it.